tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Understand the basic concepts of the cloud and Amazon Web Services.

+* Describe the benefits of the cloud for FinTech professionals.

-* Recognize the main features of AWS SageMaker.
+* Recognize the main features of Amazon SageMaker.

+* Demonstrate how to run Jupyter notebooks in Amazon SageMaker Studio.

 ### Instructor Notes